Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Experiments

 \subsubsection{Feature Heterogeneity Results}

-Feature-heterogeneity results are presented in Table-~\ref{result_domain_datasets_2}.
+Feature-heterogeneity results are presented in Table~\ref{result_domain_datasets_2}.
 FedVPT-D serves as strong baseline due to its inclusion of prompts at each layer.
 We present the results for our method.
 In this setting, personalized method pFedPG also proves highly beneficial due to the pronounced feature imbalance among clients.
-Our method PEP-FedPT improves on average by $5.52\%$ over the best performing baseline FedVPT-D on the iNaturalist dataset.
+Our method PEP-FedPT improves on average by $5.52\%$ over the best performing baseline FedVPT-D on the iNaturalist dataset. {{For the iNaturalist dataset, under a low client participation rate ($1\%$), many clients are sampled infrequently, and a large number of clients (over 150) have extremely small test sets (fewer than 10 samples).
+Thus, misclassification of only a few test samples leads to a worst-client accuracy of zero for all methods.
+Consequently, the standard worst-client metric becomes uninformative.
+To address the evaluation difficulty in this setting, we report the client accuracy at the $15^{th}$ percentile as a redefined worst-client metric, which provides a more informative assessment of performance on underperforming clients. }}